21 Employer Brand Statistics To Know in 2024

 Here are some key factors to consider:

-1. 98% of people use at least one social media channel, and over 50% of people on LinkedIn are not only following their current employer but also a competitor company in the same industry too.
-Social media platforms provide employees with an opportunity to share their experiences, values, and achievements with a wide audience.
-Encouraging employees to engage with social media and share positive stories can help enhance your employer brand.
+- 98% of people use at least one social media channel, and over 50% of people on LinkedIn are not only following their current employer but also a competitor in the same industry.
+Social media platforms provide employees with an opportunity to share their experiences, values, and achievements with a wider audience.
+Encouraging employees to engage with social media and share their stories can help enhance your employer brand.

-2. It's said that one of your employee's voices is up to three times more credible than the CEO's when talking about working conditions in the company.
-When candidates are researching potential employers, they place a high level of trust in the experiences and opinions of current employees, not your execs.
+- It's said that one of your employee's voices is up to three times more credible than the CEO's when talking about working conditions in the company.
+When candidates are researching potential employers, they trust in the experiences and opinions of current employees, not your execs.
 By empowering your employees to share their authentic perspectives using tools like Video, you can build credibility and attract top talent.

-3. Involving employees in social sharing can help improve employer branding.
-When employees actively participate in promoting the company's culture and values on social media, it creates a ripple effect.
+- When employees actively participate in promoting your company culture on social media, it creates a ripple effect.
 Their engagement can inspire others to join the conversation and showcase the positive aspects of your organization to a wider audience.

 Empowering your employees to be brand advocates can build a strong employer brand that resonates with candidates and sets your company apart from the competition.
-Harness the power of social media, encourage employee engagement, and let their voices amplify your brand message.
+Harness the power of social media, encourage employee engagement, and let their voices amplify your brand and mission.

 How do you "technically" measure Employer Branding success?